 9. In addition to his rhythm-driven musical style, Bo Diddley also differed from his contemporaries in terms of his lyrics.
 Distribute Handout 1: Lyrical Comparison to the students.

-Play the first minute of Chuck Berry performing “ School Days ” (1957).
+Play the first minute of Chuck Berry performing “ ” (1957).
 As they listen, students should take notes on the key images presented in the song.

-10. Next, play an audio clip of Bo Diddley performing “Who Do You Love” (1956).
+10. Next, play an audio clip of Bo Diddley performing “” (1956).
 As they listen, students should take notes on the key images presented in the song.

 Discuss as a class: